Due to restrictions on public gatherings, the City of Rapid City has closed various facilities or restricting access. See below for information:

 CITY PARK PLAYGROUNDS AND RESTROOMS:

-The actions were effective Friday (March 20) and will remain in place until further notice.
+The actions remain in place until further notice.

 The City is making the decision based on Centers for Disease Control recommendations for social distancing, limiting the size of public gatherings and managing the cleaning of the park equipment and facilities.
 The restroom facilities at Canyon Lake West Park Shelter, Legacy Commons in Memorial Park, Founders Park and Skyline Wilderness Park are year-round facilities and will be closed.
 Other park restroom facilities were scheduled to open in April but their opening is delayed until further notice.